disappointment media

-We at disappointment media covered NewFest this year, both in-person and remotely.
-Here are some of our brief thoughts on some of the films we were able to see at the fest:
+We at disappointment media were glad to have again covered this year's edition of NewFest.
+Here are some quick thoughts on a few of the films we were able to see as part of this year's festival.
+All the Fires

 Review by Sean Boelman